Tactile Schematics

 Educational Resources

-- The Blind Arduino Project develops and shares techniques for low vision users to build electronics projects
+- Blind Arduino Project develops and shares techniques for learners to build electronics projects nonvisually.
+Our work sought to support tactile learners in these workshops.

-- The Andrew Heiskell Braille and Talking Book Library hosts Arduino workshops with the Dimensions program, using tactile methods to learn hardware and software
+- Andrew Heiskell Braille and Talking Book Library hosts Arduino workshops with the Dimensions program, using tactile methods to learn hardware and software.
+No tactile schematics were being used at the time of this project.

-- The Smith Kettlewell Technical File was a publication for Blind or Low Vision electronics enthusiasts and used standardized verbal circuit descriptions instead of diagrams
+- Smith Kettlewell Technical File was a publication for Blind or Low Vision electronics enthusiasts and used standardized verbal circuit descriptions instead of diagrams.
+The file was heavily geared towards experienced practitioners rather than beginners.

 Persona Development